JumpmanFR/MotherInternational/README.md

 ### Other specificities in this version
 * Hosted on a webpage, so that people don’t have to download a full executable package that includes all the translations for a minimal use.
 * Does everything (unzipping, patching) client-side, just downloads the patch and applies it.
 That way, no ROM has to be transfered from and to the server.
-* *(For operators)* Scalable, can support more and more translations over time by simply adding a patch file and 1 or 2 lines in the database.
+* *(For operators)* Scalable, can support more and more translations over time by simply adding patch files and a few lines in the database.
 * Open source project available [on GitHub](https://github.com/JumpmanFR/MotherInternational).

 ## How to translate the UI into more languages